 Boat and Ferry Travel

-Travel agents and ship offices in Athens and Piraeus have details.
-Boat schedules are published in Kathimerini, an insert in the International New York Times.
-Also check the useful travel website www.openseas.gr.
-You can also call a daily Greek recording for ferry departure times.
-Timetables change according to seasonal demand, and boats may be delayed by weather conditions, so your plans should be flexible.
-Buy your tickets at least two or three days in advance, especially if you are traveling in summer or taking a car.
+Boat schedules are published in Kathimerini, an insert in The New York Times International Edition, but it's often more convenient to book tickets through a travel agent; it's what Greeks do as well.
+Schedules can be found online or by calling the Piraeus Port Authority.
+Just realize that timetables change according to seasonal demand, and boats may be delayed by weather conditions, so your plans should be flexible.
+Ideally, buy your tickets at least two or three days in advance, especially if you are traveling in summer or taking a car.
 Reserve your return journey or continuation soon after you arrive.
+For further information, see Boat Travel in Travel Smart.

 Getting to and from Piraeus and Rafina

-To get to and from Piraeus harbor, you can take the Green Line metro (Line 1) from Central Athens directly to the station at the main port.
-The trip takes 25 to 30 minutes.
+To get to and from Piraeus, you can take the Green Line metro (Line 1) from Central Athens directly to the station at the main port.
+The trip takes 25 to 30 minutes, but there may be a rather long walk to your dock from there.
 A taxi can take longer because of traffic and costs around €15–€18.
 Express bus line X80 links the OLP cruise terminal to the Acropolis and Syntagma Square in the center of Athens and runs daily every 30 minutes from 7 am until 9:30 pm.

 Athens's other main port is Rafina, which serves some of the closer Cyclades and Evia.
-KTEL buses run every 45 minutes between the port and the Mavromateon terminal in Central Athens, from 5:40 am until 10:30 pm, and cost €2.40 At Rafina, the buses leave from an area slightly uphill from the port.
+KTEL buses run every 45 minutes between the Mavromateon bus terminal in Central Athens and the port, from 5:40 am until 10:30 pm, and cost €2.40 At Rafina, the buses arrive and depart from an area slightly uphill from the port.
 The trip takes about one hour depending on traffic.
+(See Bus and Tram Travel).

 Rafina KTEL Buses.
 22940/23440; www.ktelattikis.gr.